Resident Golf Professionals

 Ferguson started at Kiawah Island Golf Resort in 1988.
 In that time he served as the First Assistant at each Osprey Point, Turtle Point, and Cougar Point.
 Since becoming a Class A PGA Member in 1996, Ferguson has held the position of Head Professional at four of the Resort’s five golf courses; Turtle Point (11⁄2 years), Oak Point (11⁄2 years), and Cougar Point (14 years) and Osprey since March 2014.
 In 2006, Ferguson earned PGA Certification in General Management.
 Before coming to Kiawah, he worked at two Charleston area golf courses.
 Ferguson is married, and the father of a son and daughter.

 Head Professional, Cougar Point

-Josh was born and raised in Lewisburg, West Virginia and came to Kiawah in 2008 after graduating with a B.S. in Business Administration from Methodist University.
-Josh served as First Assistant at The Ocean Course (2 ½ years) and at Turtle Point (1 ½ years) prior to coming to Cougar Point.
-Josh is one of sixty-four PGA Professionals to have earned certification in all six areas of the PGA certification program.
+Josh Wagaman was born and raised in Lewisburg, West Virginia and came to Kiawah in 2008 after graduating with a B.S. in Business Administration from Methodist University.
+Josh served as First Assistant at The Ocean Course (2 ½ years) and at Turtle Point (1 ½ years) prior to joining Cougar Point.
+Josh is one of only 64 PGA Professionals to have earned certification in all six areas of the PGA certification program.
 While an assistant at The Ocean Course, Josh was awarded the Carolinas PGA Assistant of the Year in 2011.
-Josh currently serves on the Carolinas PGA Board of Directors as the Area III Director.
+Josh currently serves as Vice President of the PGA Carolinas Section Board of Directors.